Adapting to Change

 Many apprenticeship programmes involve studying for a professional qualification alongside gaining practical work experience.
 Thanks to COVID19, the world of professional study and exams has also needed to adapt; leading to a huge growth in online learning and in some cases sitting exams from home.

-- It’s a marathon not a sprint.
 Professional exam courses often contain A LOT of information to learn and apply.
-If your study strategy in the past has been to cram everything at the last minute, it’s time to let it go.
+If your study strategy in the past has been to cram everything at the last minute.
+It’s definitely time to let it go.
 Instead, strap on a pair of ‘grown up’ pants and take responsible ownership for your learning.
 My advice is to start early and study steadily.

 An Apprenticeship at First Intuition